afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

     - `icon` - Icon to be used for the attribute.
         This field has the same format as the attribute `icon` field.
         (default: null)
+    - `order_number` - Display order number for the value.
+        0 is the first value.
+        Default value starts from 0 and default value for next list item is the previous + 1.
+        The field is optional.
     - `editable` - boolean value to state if the value is visible in client's profile editing view
             (default: true)